DEST-DOC/software-documentation/docs/source/DESTconfigurationandbuild.rst

 After the code is cloned, enter the DEST folder, make a build directory and enter it
     .. code-block:: console

-		cd dest_master
+		cd DEST-master
                 cd BIN

 From within the build directory, run the configure command.
-Note the use of CC and CXX to select the special ARCHER-specific compilers.
+Note the use of CC and CXX to select the special ARCHER-specific compilers (py3_32 environment).

     .. code-block:: console